By Louise Leigh & Fred Davis

 In 1988, the following year, Dr. Everet Roden was elected president of CRA.
 It was a presidential election year.
 George Bush was elected president and Dan Quayle vice president.

-At the CRA convention in 1989, William E. Hoge became CRA president, and later was elected an Assemblyman from the Pasadena area.
+At the CRA convention in 1989, William E. Hoge became CRA president and was later elected an Assemblyman from the Pasadena area.

 Rick Staats was elected CRA President in 1990.
 At the pre-primary endorsing convention, CRA voted a “no confidence” for the candidacy of Pete Wilson for U.S. Senate because of his pro-abortion stance.
 Layne Allred was hired by CRA to become the field coordinator and to recruit support for CRA endorsed candidates.

 During May 3-5, 1991, at the CRA 58th Convention in Sacramento, the featured speakers were Lt.
 Col. Oliver North, Pat Robertson, Senator John Ashcroft, Bruce Herschensohn, and Attorney General Dan Lungren.

 Mike Schroeder, an attorney from Orange County, was elected CRA president, 1991-93.
 He launched an ambitious fundraising drive attempting to raise $1,000 from 35 CRA members.